Appointment Request

 Licensing and Certifications

-The first thing to confirm is whether the contractor is fully licensed in Texas through the Texas Department of Licensing and Regulation (TDLR).
-Licensed contractors have met rigorous requirements and understand both state and local electrical codes.
+Start by confirming the contractor is licensed in Texas through the Texas Department of Licensing and Regulation (TDLR).
+Licensed contractors meet strict requirements and understand both state and local electrical codes.

 Ask to see:

-• Certifications from associations like NECA or IEC, which indicate ongoing education
+• Certifications from groups like NECA or IEC.

-Licensing and certification provide peace of mind that your contractor is qualified and compliant.
+These credentials give you peace of mind that the contractor is qualified and follows the rules.

 Experience and Project Background

 Not all electricians have the same focus.
-Some specialize in commercial buildouts, while others are best suited for residential repairs or installations.
+Some specialize in commercial work, while others are better suited for home repairs or installations.

 Ask about:

-• Types of projects they’ve completed in the DFW area
+• Types of projects they have completed in the DFW area.

-• Whether they have handled jobs similar in size and scope to yours
+• Whether they have handled jobs similar to yours.

-The more relevant experience they have, the more likely they are to handle unexpected challenges with professionalism.
+The more relevant experience they have, the better they can handle unexpected challenges.

 Reviews, Ratings, and Reputation

-• Detailed reviews that mention communication and craftsmanship
+• Detailed reviews that mention communication and quality.

-Also ask for references and speak to past clients about timeliness, workmanship, and follow-up service.
+Also ask for references and talk to past clients about timeliness, workmanship, and follow-up service.

-Not every contractor offers the same level of service.
+Not every contractor offers the same services.
 Confirm whether they handle residential or commercial projects, and if they offer maintenance, diagnostics, or emergency repairs.

 Quality electricians offer warranties on both labor and parts.
 Ask about:

-Good contractors will explain their approach to electrical safety, code compliance, permitting, and on-site cleanliness.
+Good contractors will explain their approach to electrical safety, code compliance, permitting, and keeping the work area clean.

-Getting multiple estimates is wise, but don’t choose based on price alone.
-Look closely at the details.
+Getting multiple estimates is smart, but do not choose based on price alone.
+Look closely at what each quote includes.

-The most accurate estimate will be detailed, with transparent pricing and clear exclusions.
+The most accurate estimate will be detailed, with clear pricing and no hidden costs.

 Service Packages